Water Sample Collection (refer to "Fees" for price list)

 A residual level of 0.1 mg L-1 should remain two hours after treatment.

-Where the water is to be used for human consumption, do not use swimming pool chemicals.
-Boiling provides an easier means of disinfection for drinking water.
+Where the water is to be used for human consumption, do not use swimming pool chemicals as these chemicals contain stabilising chemicals that are poisonous in drinking water.
+Boiling (a rolling boil) provides an easier means of disinfection for small volumes of drinking water.

-Prevention of contamination is the preferred approach and domestic water supplies should be protected from contamination.
+Prevention of contamination is the preferred approach and domestic water supplies should be protected from contamination from all sources.

 Odour and Taste

 Carbon filters are efficient at removing odour and taste from drinking water.
-Special filter cartridges can be fitted to kitchen taps and the water passing through the filter will have odour, taste and most of the heavy metals removed.
+Special filter cartridges can be fitted to kitchen taps and the filter will remove most of the odour, taste and some heavy metals.
 Such filters should be treated with respect and changed on a regular basis depending upon the quality of the water.
-It is uneconomic to treat all the water entering the home for taste and odour.
+It is uneconomic to treat all the water entering the home for taste and odour, just treat the drinking water.

 Most of the taste and odour in domestic supplies has an identifiable cause.
 It makes great sense to treat the cause rather than treat the symptom.